 - Defendants failed to investigate or act on complaints, enabling repeat offenders to continue working with minors.

-The Youth Law Center previously flagged the San Diego system to the U.S. Department of Justice for civil rights violations—including PREA noncompliance.
+The Youth Law Center previously flagged the San Diego system to the U.S. Department of Justice for civil rights violations, including PREA noncompliance.
 Despite these warnings, abuse allegedly continued, often unchecked.

-Deadline For Camp Barrett Sex Abuse Cases (and why our lawyers ignore it)
+Deadline for Camp Barrett Sex Abuse Cases

 No Upfront Cost